TrinhHuuGiang/library-c-cpp/src/_1_class/_001_basic_class.md

 ```

 - A class has three types of access specifiers: private, public, and protected.
-    - `private` members of a class are accessible only from within other members of the same class (or from their "friends").
+    - `private` members of a class are accessible only from within other members of the same class (or from their "friends") and can't inherit.
     - `protected` members are accessible from other members of the same class (or from their "friends"), but also from members of their derived/inherited classes.
     - Finally, `public` members are accessible from anywhere where the object is visible.
     ```Cpp